Air Fryer Recipe

 Method

 1. In a mixing bowl, combine the gram flour and rice flour.
-Add turmeric powder, red chili powder, cumin seeds, coriander powder, and salt.
-Mix thoroughly.
+Add the turmeric powder, red chilli powder, cumin seeds, coriander powder, and salt, then mix well.

-2. Add water gradually to the dry mixture, stirring continuously to avoid lumps.
-Aim for a consistency thicker than pancake batter.
+2. Gradually add the water to the dry mixture, stirring all the time so lumps do not form.
+You are looking for a consistency thicker than pancake batter.

-3. Add the vegetables to the batter, ensuring they are fully coated.
+3. Add the vegetables to the batter, making sure they are fully coated.

 4. Preheat your air fryer to 180°C (about 356°F).

-5. Brush the basket of your air fryer with a little olive oil.
+5. Brush the air fryer basket with a little olive oil.
 Scoop up a tablespoon of the pakora mixture and place it in the basket.
-Repeat, ensuring space between each pakora.
-Lightly brush the top with oil.
+Repeat, leaving space between each pakora.
+Lightly brush the tops with oil.

 Why this works in an air fryer